Accessibility Checklist for Course Content

 • Do not use rapid blinking or moving text; make sure transitions are slow.

-3. Use black text on a white background, or other high contrast combinations, using a consistent sans-serif font such as Arial, Helvetica, Open Sans, Tahoma, and Verdana with 12 point size as a minimum.
+3. Use black text on a white background, or other high contrast combinations, using a consistent sans-serif font such as Aptos, Arial, Calibri, Helvetica, Open Sans, Tahoma, and Verdana with 12 point size as a minimum.

 • Proper text contrast and font selection provide easy online reading and print reading when printed in gray scale (student printing costs $0.10 per black and white page.
 Save students money for printing).